 Get a temporary movement permit

-You can obtain a temporary movement permit in three ways:
+You can get a temporary movement permit in three ways:

-- Light vehicle owners have the option of purchasing a temporary movement permit online provided they are the holder of a Western Australian Driverís licence.
+- Light vehicle owners can buy a temporary movement permit online provided they have a Western Australian Driverís licence.

 - Call 13 11 56, or;

-- Visit one of our Driver and Vehicle Services Centre or regional agents to obtain a temporary movement permit.
+- Visit one of our Driver and Vehicle Services Centre or regional agents to get a temporary movement permit.

 When you contact us: